Mount Pleasant, Florida

 Mount Pleasant is an unincorporated community in Gadsden County, Florida, United States.
-It is located near the intersection of Veterans' Memorial Highway and Mt.
+It is located near the intersection of Blue Star Memorial Highway and Mt.
 Pleasant Road.
 Mt.
 Pleasant borders the city of Gretna and the St. John/Robertsville community.
 It also borders the city of Chattahoochee.

 Geography

 Mount Pleasant is located at 30.65722°N 84.69111°W (30.65722, -84.69111).

 Government and infrastructure

 The Mt.
 Pleasant Volunteer Fire Department operates one fire station.

 Education

 Gadsden County School District operates public schools.
 At one time there was a county school in Mount Pleasant.
 As of 2017 Gadsden County High School (formerly East Gadsden High School) is the only remaining zoned high school in the county due to the consolidation of West Gadsden High School's high school section into East Gadsden High.